 Moonage Daydream: The Life And Times Of Ziggy Stardust

 ‘Seven’ was released in July 2000 as the final single from ‘hours…’.
 One of the b-sides on the numerous formats was a live recording of ‘Something In The Air’ from New York City on 19 November 1999.

 A remix of ‘Something In The Air’ by Mark Plati was used over the closing credits of the film American Psycho, directed by Mary Harron and starring Christian Bale.

 ‘Something In The Air’ (American Psycho remix appeared on the American Psycho soundtrack album, which was released on 14 April 2000.
-It was also included on Re:Call 5, part of the 2021 box set Brilliant Adventure (1992-2001).
+It was also included on the 2004 double-disc reissue of ‘hours…’, and on Re:Call 5, part of the 2021 box set Brilliant Adventure (1992-2001).